 We planned to visit on a Saturday, and I called the owner (his phone is 052-3275682).
 And he told me to come whenever I want during the mentioned hours.

-Note: even if you are visiting during the weekend, I suggest calling in advance and asking for opening hours.
+Note: I suggest calling in advance and asking for opening hours even if you are visiting during the weekend.

 Entrance Fee

-The entrance fee is 42 NIS per person (as you can see in the next photograph).
+The entrance fee is 42 NIS per person (as shown in the next photograph).
 And everybody above the age of two and a half require a ticket.

 Once you enter Shvil Parot HaChalav, you will reach the waiting area.
-Then you purchase tickets and waiting for a tour to start.
+Then you purchase tickets and wait for a tour to start.

 Tour Language

-First of all, I want to mention that our tour was in Hebrew.
-But I know that they offer tours in other languages as well (including English and Arabic).
-Thus if you want to join a tour that is not in Hebrew, call the phone number mentioned above.
+First, I want to mention that our tour was in Hebrew.
+But I know that they also offer tours in other languages (including English and Arabic).
+Thus if you want to join a tour, not in Hebrew, call the phone number mentioned above.

 The Tour